brycewray/hugo-site/content/posts/2022/04/winds-change.md

 > Slinkity creator/maintainer [Ben Holmes](https://twitter.com/BHolmesDev) [announced today](https://twitter.com/BHolmesDev/status/1506616758806802435) that he’s joining the Astro team, and [indicated](https://twitter.com/BHolmesDev/status/1506621649944260610) that he may hand off Slinkity to someone else after getting Slinkity to v.1.x.
 How these developments will affect my aforementioned “stay current” plan remains to be seen.

-Fast-forward to this past Saturday afternoon—a month later to the day—when I tweeted:
+Fast-forward to this past Saturday afternoon — a month later to the day — when I tweeted:

 {{< stweet "1517957419447508992" >}}